 For a homely, yet sophisticated feel have a look at Number Thirty Eight, a boutique townhouse hotel in the heart of Clifton.
 It is a great example of how to incorporate key Georgian elements into today’s interior design in Bristol.
 Each room has painted panelling in soothing colours of duck egg blue and taupe, and textured coir style flooring.
 Rich, velvet upholstered beds with a luxury feel are the focal point of each room and smaller furniture pieces are simple yet functional.
 Beautiful large table lamps adorn the bedside tables in chrome and rattan with crisp white shades.

-This hotel is located in a listed building with a modernist facade in a waterside location.
+This hotel is located in a listed building with a modernist facade in a waterside location and has just has a revamp under the ownership of Hotel du Vin.
 The interior of the rooms however have a Georgian feel.
 Their Bristol interior designer’s philosophy is to match the interior design with the location of the house and to incorporate a cultural element to give it a strong identity.
 This is a philosophy that expert interior designers, Etons of Bath also adopt when planning their Georgian and Regency designs.

 The ultimate in luxury, this hotel showcases exceptionally restored Georgian interior design in Bristol.
 Sumptuous velvets in rich bright Royal blues and accents of scarlet and saffron greet you in the Bristol Harbour Hotel’s luxury double bedrooms.
 The wallpaper is contemporary in design and the furniture is classic.
 The Hotel is located in a eyecatching and grand Georgian building which was once the Lloyds and Midland Bank head office and you can enjoy the huge floor to ceiling windows in their award-winning Jetty restaurant that was once the grand old former banking hall.

-To recreate these designs in your own home head to interior designers Etons of Bath who use Georgian elements with stunning results.
+To recreate these designs in your own home, head to Bristol interior designers Etons of Bath who use Georgian elements with stunning results.

 What stands out the most with these three stunning hotels in Bristol, is the way they’ve incorporated Georgian interior design and today’s expectations of boutique style hotels.
-All these looks can work in rooms in your property with the help of a interior designer.
+All these looks can work in rooms in your property and Etons of Bath wold love to help you by giving you the benefit of our Georgian experience and expertise.

-They have a very experienced team of interior designers in Bath, headed up by Sarah Latham, founder and interior designer of Etons of Bath, and also cover a wider area that includes Bristol.
-Whether it’s a single room or a whole house that you want designed, Etons of Bath offer classical interior design with s specialism in Georgian interior design that will bring out the best in your home in a way that will make it more valuable, more practical and more personal to suit your individual needs.
+They have a very experienced team of interior designers in Bath and Bristol, headed up by Sarah Latham, founder and creative director of Etons of Bath.
+Whether it’s a single room or a whole house that you want designed, Etons of Bath offer classical interior design with s specialism in Georgian and Victorian interior design that will bring out the best in your home in a way that will make it more valuable, more practical and more personal to suit your individual needs.